-Asynsis: How Φ Flows in Time To Synergise Simplexity Most Easily
+Asynsis: How Φ Flows in Time To Synergise Simplexity into SynPlexity, Most Easily

 “The constructal law is the statement that for a flow system to persist in time it must evolve in such a way that it provides easier access to its currents.